 The Army came up with another new periscope sight system called the M10.
-They started issuing it late in the war around the same time wet tanks start appearing.
+They started issuing it late in the war, around the same time wet tanks started appearing.
 This was a much-improved periscope; it incorporated two telescopes with reticles, one 1.x, with a field of view of 42 degrees, ten minutes for engaging close targets.
-The second periscope had a 6x telescope with an 11-degree 20-minute field of view.
-This periscope could be used with the 76, 75, and 105mm guns when the right reticle was fitted.
-There was also an M16 periscope, pretty much the same as the m10, but with a reticle adjusting system.
+The second periscope had a 6x telescope with an 11-degree 20-minute field view.
+When the right reticle was fitted, this periscope could be used with the 76, 75, and 105mm guns.
+There was also an M16 periscope, the same as the m10, but with a reticle adjusting system.

 M10C was specific to 75mm Shermans.